 Inner Winter is a time of surrender, hibernation, and rest.
 It usually begins one or two days before menstruation.
 Oftentimes, you’ll experience a shift in energy where you draw in a lot more into your own little cocoon and need more rest.

 This phase will last until your bleeding fades away, but some women with very short cycles may feel the qualities of Inner Winter even a few days after they stop menstruating.
 For this reason, it is vital to take note of and understand your unique cycle.

-You may also be experiencing some changes in your digestion and bowel movements, so it’s a great idea to eat more warming and nurturing foods such as slow-cooked vegetables and lentil stews.
-I highly recommend bone broths as they’re rich in amino acids, minerals and compounds like collagen, glutamine, glycine and proline.
+You may also be experiencing some changes in your digestion and bowel movements, so we at Happy Healthy You suggest eating more warming and nurturing foods such as slow-cooked vegetables and lentil stews.
+I highly recommend bone broths as they’re rich in amino acids, minerals, and compounds like collagen, glutamine, glycine, and proline.
 These will help soothe, restore, and nourish your gut, support the immune system, and promote restful sleep.